Paris Paris (TV series)

 Paris Paris is a Canadian comedy TV series directed by Dominic Desjardins and broadcast on Unis TV.
-The series is produced by Zazie Films and stars Benoît Mauffette, Maxim Roy, Rossif Sutherland, Jeanne Guittet, Balzac Zukerman-Desjardins, Hugues Boucher, and featuring Yves Jacques.
+The series is produced by Zazie Films.
+The season 1 stars Benoît Mauffette, Maxim Roy, Rossif Sutherland, Jeanne Guittet, Balzac Zukerman-Desjardins, Hugues Boucher, and featuring Yves Jacques.

+The second season stars Benoît Mauffette, Maxim Roy, Yves Jacques, Olivier Renaud, Jocelyne Zucco, Jeanne Guittet, Damien Robitaille, Maythaila Jérôme-Antoine, Balzac Zukerman-Desjardins, and featuring Isabelle Nanty.

-Synopsis
+Synopsis (season 1)

 Philippe lives in Paris.
 He dreams of literature, theatre and culture.
 The problem is that he does not live in Paris, France, but in Paris, Ontario, a quiet little town far from everything, where the only culture is agri-culture.
 After losing his job as a French teacher, he starts to question his accomplishments.
 His wife Jenny, his in-laws, and even his 10-year-old son Tom are concerned he’s depressed.
 Philippe takes a lifetime of pent up frustration out of his old furnace, where he finds a hidden tunnel.
 The tunnel leads him to a trapdoor, which opens onto a theatre stage.
 Only, he’s no longer in Ontario, but in France.
 He starts to lead a double life in both cities, until what happens on one end of the tunnel starts to impact the other.